liferay/liferay-docs/develop/learning-paths/mobile/articles/04-using-your-screenlets/05-using-get-entries-screenlet.markdown

     public class EntriesFragment extends Fragment implements GetEntriesListener {...

+You must also import `com.liferay.docs.getentriesscreenlet.GetEntriesListener`.
-Android Studio marks this as an error because you haven't implemented the listener's methods yet.
-Do so now by adding the following methods to the class:
+Android Studio marks the class declaration as an error because you haven't implemented the listener's methods yet.
+Recall that `GetEntriesListener` defines the methods `onGetEntriesSuccess`, `onGetEntriesFailure`, and `onItemClicked`.
+As with Get Guestbooks Screenlet's listener, you need these methods to respond to the Screenlets actions.
+Implement these methods now:

     @Override
     public void onGetEntriesSuccess(List<EntryModel> entries) {